elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

     - P.S.: This can help avoiding confusion and misunderstandings about the originality

-4. Be mindfull whith the description you give to genAI
+4. Be mindful with the description you give to genAI

     - Think twice before utilizing any artist's name
     - Think twice before using other creations as reference